 Category Description Basis for recognising expected credit losses ("ECL") Performing The counterparty has a low risk of default and does not have any past-due amounts.
-Trade receivables: Lifetime ECL - not credit-impaired Other receivables: 12-month ECL Doubtful Amount is >30 days past due and there has been a significant increase in credit risk since initial recognition.
+12-month ECL Doubtful Amount is >30 days past due and there has been a significant increase in credit risk since initial recognition.
 Lifetime ECL - not credit-impaired In default Amount is >90 days past due and there is evidence indicating the asset is credit-impaired.
 Lifetime ECL - credit-impaired Write-off There is evidence indicating that the debtor is in severe financial difficulty and the Group has no realistic prospect of recovery.
 Amount is written off